Reform of Medical and Social Expert Commission: Expert Teams Establish Disability for Only One Year for Irreversible Health Conditions

 Follow the latest news on SUD.UA social networks

-Case essence: persistent pathology versus one-year term
+Case essence: stable pathology versus one-year term

 A citizen who underwent the procedure under the new rules points out the inconsistency of the rules with life realities.
 The expert team recorded the presence of a mechanical aortic valve prosthesis and characterized the condition as a "stable irreversible pathology."